 It's challenging to standardize data throughout an entire organization, and a lack of standardized data can lead to confusion and inefficiency.
 Finance, on the other hand, may assist other departments in developing a standardized approach, saving everyone time and money.

-When utilized appropriately, technology can be a valuable asset to your company, and there are numerous finance solutions available to help automate repetitive operations and increase accuracy.
+When utilized appropriately, technology can be a valuable asset to your company, and there are numerous finance solutions and FP&A software available to help automate repetitive operations and increase accuracy.
 Standardizing reporting, on the other hand, should go beyond how you report and include what you're reporting.

 To communicate with finance and business stakeholders, it's critical to have a shared language and set of KPIs.
 For example, if you're collaborating with engineers, they're probably more concerned with the best way to build products and solve problems than with business ROI.
 You may need to collaborate with your engineering team to help them understand how to put their work into terms that the rest of the company can understand.
 For example, instead of “production environment costs” they should think in terms of “cost of goods sold.”

 Financial planning and analysis are crucial to the success of your business.
 However, if you don’t have the story behind the numbers, your financial planning may not be driving the growth you need.